psisoyev/psisoyev.github.io/_posts/2019-12-05-welcome-zio-old.markdown

 Please note that we will be using ZIO version `1.0.0-RC17`.
 We should expect to see ZIO API changes in the next release candidate (which will be the last before the official release).
-This article will be updated accordingly when the new version will be available.
+If you would like to read an article based on version `1.0.0-RC18` - [click here](https://scala.monster/welcome-zio/).

-If you prefer reading code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager).
+If you prefer reading code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager/tree/chapter1).

 ## The problem to solve